 Our goal is for all Butler Place residents to be relocated by the end of 2020.

 A portion of Butler Place (approximately 17 acres) is on the National Register of Historic Places.
-Future redevelopment plans will include proposals for ways to preserve its historical value.

 The City of Fort Worth provides housing programs so I am confused.
 Is FWHS part of the City of Fort Worth?